queer_scribbling: Pluto. Infrared photo showing a ring of blue against a black background. (pillowfort)

 The week of October 16th to October 23rd [2020]:

-More collectively mourning Covid-19 content: Turns out some people have not been watching the weekly PBS In Memoriam segment since April 17th (and think No One’s Airing Anything), and they don’t seem to have thought of the social stigma around coronavirus and Covid-19 when coming up with a window decal to indicate households affected [link].
-I mean, I get that it’s old content by now, but it kept turning up in search results and I had thoughts.
+More collectively mourning Covid-19 content: Turns out some people have not been watching the weekly PBS In Memoriam segment since April 17th (and think No One's Airing Anything), and they don't seem to have thought of the social stigma around coronavirus and Covid-19 when coming up with a window decal to indicate households affected [post].
+I mean, I get that it's old content by now, but it kept turning up in search results and I had thoughts.

 Potentially of interest:

-TJ - Crowdsourcing suggestions to ‘try to live my life in a way that creates an environment so there's not pressure to reveal information about attraction or gender any more than other personal info’ [link].
+TJ - Crowdsourcing suggestions to 'try to live my life in a way that creates an environment so there's not pressure to reveal information about attraction or gender any more than other personal info' [post].

-~Killer300 - The way therapy is (and is not) shown in fiction [link].
-I don’t have enough thoughts all together to make a comment, but one of my (not abandoned, just percolating on the backburner) fics features therapy, so it’s more that I have a little mental flag saying that I should pay attention.
-Another therapy post [link].
-I feel horribly seen, in a “learn to bottle emotions for coping reasons for years and then walk away from therapy at the beginning of this year because it’s so frustratingly focused on emotions” sort of way.
+~Killer300 - The way therapy is (and is not) shown in fiction [post].
+I don't have enough thoughts all together to make a comment, but one of my (not abandoned, just percolating on the backburner) fics features therapy, so it's more that I have a little mental flag saying that I should pay attention.
+Another therapy post.
+I feel horribly seen, in a "learn to bottle emotions for coping reasons for years and then walk away from therapy at the beginning of this year because it's so frustratingly focused on emotions" sort of way.

 Hitching Post